 As mentioned previously, the goal of providing continuity of care through the use of a medical home is to improve the health and well-being of young children in Indiana.
 Along with evaluating medical visits, one way to measure trends in the well-being of children is to investigate the immunization rates of young children.
-To be considered complete by the ISDH, a child must have age-appropriately received vaccines for diphtheria, tetanus, pertussis, polio, measles, mumps, rubella, haemophilus influenzae type b, pneumococcus, and chickenpox.
-According to the Indiana State Department of Health, data for the 2004-2005 child care immunization assessment indicate that of those children enrolled in a licensed child care center, 77 percent of children ages 15 to 23 months and 83 percent of children ages 2 to 5 received complete vaccines [9].
+According to the Indiana State Department of Health, data for the 2004-2005 child care immunization assessment indicate that of those children enrolled in a licensed child care center, 77 percent of children age 15-23 months and 83 percent of children age 2-5 received complete vaccines [9].